SAP-samples/cloud-extension-graph-sample/documentation/Execute Example Scenario/README.md

 cf apps
 ```

-2. Find the URL for the Geo Relations app - this is the launch URL for the Geo Relations application.
+2. Find the URL for the "geo-customer-ui" app - this is the launch URL for the Geo Relations application.

-3. Copy the URL into a browser and choose the `/georelApplication.html` link.
+3. Open the URL in a browser.

 4. Choose the tile for Geo Relations app.